antonfirsov/docs/2015/07-uwp-rtm/uwp-rtm.md

 Installing the UWP Tools
 ========================

+You can [install the free Community Edition](http://go.microsoft.com/fwlink/?LinkID=619615), which install the UWP tools by default.
+If you need the Professional or Enterprise edition, you can download them from [VisualStudio.com](http://www.microsoft.com/click/services/Redirect2.ashx?CR_CC=200662091).
+During setup, choose 'Custom' to install the Tools for Universal Windows Apps.

-The tools integrate into Visual Studio 2015.
-Here's a few ways to get them:
+If you already have Visual Studio 2015, here's two ways to get the new tools:

 - Download and run the [Windows Tools installer](http://go.microsoft.com/fwlink/?LinkID=619615).
 - Open up Programs and Features from the Control Panel, select Visual Studio 2015 and click Change.
 Then in setup, click Modify and select the Tools for Universal Windows Apps.

-If you don't already have Visual Studio 2015 RTM, you can [install the free Community Edition](http://go.microsoft.com/fwlink/?LinkID=619615).
-If you need the Professional or Enterprise edition, you can download them from [VisualStudio.com](http://www.microsoft.com/click/services/Redirect2.ashx?CR_CC=200662091).
-During setup, choose 'Custom' to install the Tools for Universal Windows Apps.

 ![VS 2015 UWP Install](vs2015-uwp-install.png)